Kia Bongo: Fourth generation (2005–present)

 The fourth generation, known as the Kia Bongo III, was introduced in 2005, engines were modernized, featuring a common rail option, which is gradually becoming more environmentally friendly.

 Due to tighter emissions rules, the 1.2-ton and 1.4-ton variants were discontinued in November 2006.
 The coachvan, van and trucks except the 1-ton and 1.3-ton models were ceased in production on December 31, 2007, due to low demand.
 The Bongo III went on hiatus between October 2011 and January 2012, due to tighter emissions rules, but reemerged with a Euro V compliant engine.

 The Bongo III was exclusively available in the Philippines as the K2700, from May 2005 to August 2018.
 It was later replaced by the K2500 in September 2018, which it gained a driver airbag.
 The K2700 Panoramic was replaced in 2019 by the K2500 Karga, "karga" is the Filipino word for "carry".

 In Thailand, the Bongo III is known as the Kia Jumbo since 2005.

 In Indonesia, the Bongo III is known as the Kia Big-Up since 2004.
 It was also available as a coachvan variant, known as the Kia Travello.
-The Travello was discontinued since 2019, resulting the coachvan variant is limited as a custom built from the bodybuilders only.
+The Travello was discontinued in 2019.
+This resulted in the coachvan variant becoming limited to custom builds from coachbuilders.

 European sales of the Kia K-Series (with an exception of Russia and Turkey) has been discontinued in late 2007.